vynious/optimise-throughput/readme.md

 With **adaptive buffering**, the system continuously **learns from recent trends** and dynamically adjusts the buffer to balance **performance and compliance**.

+>[!NOTE]
+> In some cases of extreme network fluctuation, adpative buffering may still result in 429 Error.
+Hence a further improvement we can consider is to implement exponential backoffs mechanism to further manage retries.
 ---

 ### Conclusion